vystrcild/llm-dataset-processor/README.md

 ```

 ## Single column output
-New dataset is created and output is stored in a single column named `llmresponse`.
+A new dataset is created and the output is stored in a single column named `llmresponse`.

 ### Sentiment Analysis
 ```
 Decide if this Instagram post is positive or negative:
 {{content.text}}

-Don't explaing anything, just return words "positive" or "negative".
+Don't explain anything, just return words "positive" or "negative".
 ```

 ### Summarization